Sushreesatarupa/VISUALPE/README.md

 ## The problem it solves

 -	Consider that 65% of people are visual learners; according to several studies, providing people with graphical data illustrations increases understanding and leads to better financial decisions.
 -	Therefore, we have tried to use Charts, Tables, Graphs, and Dashboards for data visualization: This is possible due to setu account aggregator and phonepay pulse.

 -	It will provide different perspectives on the financial data, giving insights that can facilitate strategic decisions and actions that improve the overall finance management.

--	Our project targets professionals and civilians who need a personalized finance management system irrespective of their location, situation, and time.
+-	Our project targets people who need a personalized finance management system irrespective of their location, situation, and time.

 -	VisualPe dashboard will help you to track all your relevant finance PIs, allow effective cash management, and enables you to track expenses and profits in detail.

 -	It will power all big and small companies, investors, MSME to grow their businesses and profit by analyzing their statistics.

 -	It will help senior citizens to keep track of their pensions and easily calculate their assets.